Munirah-Aljrayan/digital-forensics-ctf/README.md

 # Digital Forensics Capture The Flag (CTF)

-This repository documents my participation in team-based digital forensics CTF challenges conducted at Imam Abdulrahman Bin Faisal University.
+This repository documents my personal participation in select digital forensics CTF challenges conducted at Imam Abdulrahman Bin Faisal University.
+While the team worked on multiple challenges, I independently tackled and documented the following:

-## Challenges Covered
+## Challenges Completed
 - The Phantom Checkout
 - The Stolen Exam Attempt

-## Key Skills Applied
+## Skills Applied
 - Digital forensics investigation
 - Evidence analysis and correlation
 - Analytical thinking in cybersecurity scenarios
-- Team collaboration
+- Documentation of investigative methodology

 ## Environment
 All challenges were conducted in controlled and legal academic environments.